Frequently asked questions

 We will never agree to a project that, in our judgement, would create an unsustainable support and maintenance burden.

-We also welcome collaboration with established open source projects.
+Yes.
+We also welcome collaboration with open source projects.

 Volunteers with solid experience of leading projects and teams may be invited to act as project coordinators.

 There might be other ways you can help.
 It's a misconception that software development is purely about coding.
-Send me a note by email and we can chat about it.
+Projects will benefit from people with skills in testing, writing documentation, advising on architecture and security, promotion and marketing, even helping with project administration.

-If you want to donate, our support page is here.
+If you want to support us financially, you can make a donation here.

 You can, provided you meet the following criteria